dfsforg/btnhw/README.md

 **Prepare the Pico**

 1. Erase memory of your pico with [PicoNuke](https://github.com/polhenarejos/pico-nuke/releases/tag/v1.2)
 2. Build the [firmware](https://github.com/polhenarejos/pico-hsm).
-Was tested with devepolment branch.
+Was tested with development branch.
 3. Patch it with a valid VID:PID .
 Was tested with 1050:0407.

 Or use the [prepared firmware from this repo](https://github.com/dfsforg/btnhw/tree/main/fw).